mikaelforslund/logfilter/README.md

     OPTIONS:
         -t, --token-sep <regex>   Specifies how tokens are separated in a row, e.g ",|\s|\t",  default is WHITESPACE
-        -b, --line-break <token>  Specifies a linebreak separator, default is LINEBREAK -s, --quote-string        Surround a string with single quotes, default a string is a single token
+        -s, --quote-string        Surround a string with single quotes, default a string is a single token

     ARGS: